Guidelines for tiles and badges

 - Tile updates, badge updates, and toast notifications are not specifically designed for or sent to the lock screen.
 You, as the sender, don't know if the device is currently locked.
 For an app with a lock screen presence, any notification is reflected both on the Start screen and on the lock screen.

 The only way that your app can have a lock screen presence is if the user gives their explicit permission.
-They can do this either in response to a request from your app (and you can ask only once), or manually through the Personalize page of PC Settings.
-By giving that permission, the user declares that the information coming from your app is important to them.
-Your app must then be worthy.
-Therefore, you must consider whether your app is a good candidate to have a lock screen presence at all.
+They can do this either in response to a request from your app (and you can ask only once), or manually through the Settings.
+By giving that permission, the user declares that the information coming from your app is important to them, which your app must then live up to.
+Therefore, your first consideration should be whether your app is a good candidate to have a lock screen presence at all.

 A good candidate for a lock screen presence will have these attributes: